samanthadelafuente/SamDeLaFuente.github.io/people.md

 -Incorporating creative recipes into my meals

--Taking some time so venture outside and sketch landscapes
+-Taking some time to venture outside and sketch landscapes

 -Diving into a new book